BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 * Fix orientation of items spawning in chests?
 I think we can do this without messing up "regular" item spawns because it's just the weapon mounts that we'd change.
 Not sure about shield mounts...
+* Make Sandman use/equip the 12-Pounder, instead of dropping from Big Sleep?

 Licenses
 ========